MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 - **Issue**: Sometimes users aren't able to reset presence status.

-- **Issue:*: The preview thumbnail for Teams appears but there are no presence buttons.
+- **Issue**: The preview thumbnail for Teams appears but there are no presence buttons.

 ### Teams and Channels